whamtet/zeppelin-clojure-interpreter/README.md

 Add hk.molloy.ClojureInterpreter to the zeppelin.interpreters property in ```$ZEPPELIN_HOME/conf/zeppelin-site.xml```

+Depending on your configuration, you may have to add clojure-1.8.0.jar to your classpath as well.

 Start zeppelin and click interpreter.
 You should see something like

 spark %spark (default) , %pyspark , %sql , %dep , %clojure